Get in touch

 Our history begins with members of the U.S. military gathering to worship at Grosvenor Chapel during the Second World War led by U.S. Navy chaplains.
 After the war, the congregation grew from the ranks of State Department and Defense Department families while still relying on military chaplains for leadership.

 In 1969, the church launched independent of that support, enacting by-laws as the American Church in London and calling its first settled minister, Rev. William Schotanus.
-After worshipping in several different church buildings, the American Church landed at the Whitefield Memorial Church on Tottenham Court Road in 1972, where we have been ever since.
+Worship migrated to King’s Weigh House on Duke Street (now the Ukrainian Catholic Church) and St. Mark’s on North Audley Street (now Mercato Mayfair) before landing at the Whitefield Memorial Church on Tottenham Court Road in 1972.
 In the mid-1990s, we formally joined the United Reformed Church, who own building.

 In 1986, the church launched The Soup Kitchen, serving a hot meal to people in need.
 Still housed in the church, The Soup Kitchen now serves meals six days a week.
-Our community outreach has expanded to include a seasonal night shelter staffed by volunteers from the congregation in partnership with C4WS Homeless Project.
+Our community outreach has expanded to include a seasonal night shelter staffed by volunteers from the congregation in partnership with C4WS Homeless Project and programmes supporting refugees and asylum seekers.

 In the new century, our congregation has become more international, bringing together people from every continent who share a desire to unite as one Body of Christ.
 In 2012, the congregation voted to change our name to the American International Church to reflect the broad range of our membership and engage people from across London and across the world.
 In 2022, we adopted our new welcome statement and registered for same sex and opposite sex weddings, as a clear sign of inclusion to the LBGTQ+ community.